Archit327/AZ900-/Obsidian Vault/AZ 900/Security Sessions.md

 It is a malicious software that poses a major threat to the computer system as it gets into the device maliciously and cause extensive damage to the system,.
 It can get inside with many ways.

-Ways by which the MALWARE can enter to your system-->
+Ways by which the MALWARE can enter to your system--> **7 ways malware can get into your device**

+- Phishing and malspam emails
+- Fraudulent websites
+- USB flash drives
+- P2P sharing and torrents
+- Compromised software
+- Adware
+- Fake apps

+### Types of Malware

+- Adware
+- Spyware
+- Virus
+- Worms
+- Trojan Horse
+- Ransomware
+- Rootkit
+- keylogger
+- Backdoor
+- botnet

+#### How to tell the device is infected with Malware ?

+- computer slows down
+- popup ads on the screen
+- system crashing
+- mysterious lots of disk space
+- increase in internet activity rather than ur task
+- changes in browser - new home page, new extensions and plugins downloaded,
+- the antivirus stops working and not able to get access to it and turn it back ON
+- lose the access to the entire computer or some particular file
+-